Arthur Koines

 Art is at his best when combining his skills as both a strategic thinker and manager to develop projects demonstrating the value of new organizational directions.
 He piloted a variety of regional, state and local risk planning studies to help government officials set their environmental priorities.
 He employed a similar approach while on special assignment to the Agency for International Development and World Bank to advise local officials on environmental priorities for the Czech and Polish border region of Silesia.
 Art trained dozens of Eastern European environmental managers and scientists in the use of risk assessment as a policy, planning and program decision making tool.

 Art holds an MA in Economics.
-For the past 25 years, he has taught courses in a Master’s program in Environmental Science and Policy at Johns Hopkins University.
+For the past 25 years, he has taught courses in MS in Environmental Sciences and Policy program at Johns Hopkins University.